Outstanding Classified Staff Award

 Selection Criteria

-To be considered, the individual must demonstrate contribution to the work unit, department, college or university that furthers the university's mission and strategic goals through any of the following ways:
+To be considered, the individual must demonstrate contribution to the work unit, department, college, or university at large that furthers the university's mission and strategic goals through any of the following ways:

 - Excellence in job performance.